Supply and Demand Report

 The Silver Basis and Cobasis and the Dollar Price

-The silver fundamental dropped over a nickel this week.
-It's more than a buck below the market price.
+The silver fundamental price remains more than 50 cents above the market price.